 The PSOE and Sumar agree to decriminalize insults to the Crown and offenses to religious sentiments

-Both parties agree to promote a reform of the Penal Code that excludes the suppression of the crime of glorification of terrorism
+Both parties agree to promote a reform of the Penal Code that excludes the suppression of the crime of glorifying terrorism

-Regarding the repeal of the crime of offense to religious feelings, the agreement of the two parliamentary groups would, if finalized in Congress, put an end to the possibility of fines of eight to twelve months for anyone who offends a religious confession, whether "publicly, by word, in writing or by any type of document".
-In the same vein, the pact document also foresees the elimination from the Penal Code of the crime of offenses or outrages — by word or in writing — against Spain, the autonomous communities or their symbols and emblems, which are currently punished by law with fines ranging from six months to one year.
+Regarding the repeal of the crime of offense to religious feelings, the agreement of the two parliamentary groups would mean, if it is finalized in Congress, an end to the possibility of fines of eight to twelve months for those who offend a religious confession, whether "publicly, by word, in writing or by any means".
+In the same vein, the pact document also plans to remove from the Penal Code the crime of offenses or outrages – by word or writing – against Spain, the autonomous communities or their symbols and emblems, which are currently punished by law with fines of between six months to one year.

 On the other hand, the deletion of the crime of glorifying terrorism provided for in article 548 of the Penal Code is excluded.
-Sumar's initial proposal contemplated it, but the PSOE has refused to approve it, so it will be withdrawn from the text during the parliamentary process that is now being reactivated.
-The government partners have set out to speed up the processing of the initiative and are confident of having the support of the plurinational majority for the reform to move forward at a time when the allies of the investiture are further away than ever from the Spanish executive and in a final stretch of the legislature in which there are serious doubts that a large part of the pending legislative agenda can be completed.
+Sumar's initial approach contemplated it, but the PSOE has refused to approve it, so it will be withdrawn from the text during the parliamentary procedure that is now reactivated.
+The government partners have set out to streamline the processing of the initiative and are confident in having the support of the plurinational majority for the reform to move forward at a time when the investiture allies are further away than ever from the Spanish executive and in a final stretch of the legislature in which serious doubts linger as to whether a large part of the pending legislative agenda can be completed.

 "Puppeteers and illustrators"

-"It would have been unforgivable not to try to repeal these articles in the Penal Code that have done so much harm to puppeteers and cartoonists," said the Minister of Culture, Ernest Urtasun, who appeared to present the pact with the deputy spokesperson for Sumar, Enrique Santiago, and the spokesperson for the Constitutional Commission of the PSOE, Artemi Rallo.
-Santiago described the agreed reform as a "democratic urgency."
-With this reform, PSOE and Sumar affirm their desire to "strengthen the right to freedom of expression, as corresponds to a quality and full democracy, and more specifically, to align Spain with international standards, with the United Nations and with the Council of Europe," explained Rallo, who recalled that the Spanish state has been condemned up to three times by the European Court of Human Rights, which recalls that freedom of expression protects demonstrations, situations, and acts such as the burning of photographs of the king, criticism of institutions such as the Crown, or offenses to the flag.
+"It would have been unforgivable not to try to repeal these articles of the Penal Code that have done so much harm to puppeteers and cartoonists," said the Minister of Culture, Ernest Urtasun, who appeared to present the agreement with the deputy spokesperson for Sumar, Enrique Santiago, and the spokesperson for the Constitutional Commission of the PSOE, Artemi Rallo.
+Santiago described the agreed reform as a "democratic urgency".
+With this reform, PSOE and Sumar affirm their desire to "strengthen the right to freedom of expression, as befits a quality and full democracy, and more specifically, to align Spain with international standards, with the United Nations and with the Council of Europe," explained Rallo, who recalled that the Spanish state has been condemned up to three times by the European Court of Human Rights, which recalls that freedom of expression protects demonstrations, scenarios and acts such as the burning of photographs of the king, criticism of institutions such as the Crown, or offenses to the flag.